asyncapi/ts-nats-template/README.md

 # Restrictions
 * Empty objects are not supported, use `null` types instead.
-* This template has not been tested with payloads with different specs other than JSON Schema draft 7.
+* Recursive objects are not currently supported

 # Connection options
 Currently the generated client offers 4 standard methods of connecting to your NATS server `connectWithUserCreds`, `connectWithUserPass`, `connectToHost` and `connectWithNkey`.
 If you need something customized use the standard `connect` method with your custom options.
 Currently, the template does not care which security details you have defined in your AsyncAPI document.